 However, the jury is still out on its cognitive benefits.

 If you buy coconut oil, it will taste like, well, coconuts.
 However, these options on our list have distilled the MCTs specifically, so they’re flavorless.
 In salads, they give your salad the texture of dressing, and may give it a hint of coconut, but overall it won’t impact flavor much.

 Yes, this is a big topic, but MCT can be a hugely useful ingredient if you’re on a keto diet and trying to increase ketone production.

 For more on this, you can check out our primer on the ketogenic diet.

 MCT oil is considered to be a safe supplement.
 There are no known adverse interactions or severe side effects.

 Mild side effects include nausea and diarrhea.
 It is a fat, after all, so too much can upset your digestive system.
 Start with a normal dose.
 If you take too much it’ll go right through you.

 People with Type 1 Diabetes should avoid taking an MCT oil supplement because of its role in ketone production.
 Excess ketone can lead to health risks for those with Type 1 Diabetes.

 If you’re looking for a supplement to support weight loss or enhance athletic performance, MCT might be worth the try.
-However, the best way to determine if an MCT oil is right for you is by consulting a healthcare professional.
+If you’re on a keto diet, then it’s an essential.